jeancarlosZ/face-recognition-app-api/README.md

 generateSecretEncryptionKeys();
 ```

-Replace `YOUR_SECRET_KEY` in the `.env` file with the value of `Base64 Secret Key:` in the console log when running the server locally.
-Replace `YOUR_ENCRYPTION_KEY` in the `.env` file with the value of `Base64 Encryption Key:` in the console log when running the server locally.
+Replace `YOUR_JWT_SECRET_KEY` in the `.env` file with the value of `Base64 JWT Secret Key:` in the console log when running the server locally.
+Replace `YOUR_JWT_ENCRYPTION_KEY` in the `.env` file with the value of `Base64 JWT Encryption Key:` in the console log when running the server locally.
+Replace `YOUR_COOKIE_SECRET_KEY` in the `.env` file with the value of `Hex Cookie Secret Key:` in the console log when running the server locally.
+Replace `YOUR_SESSION_SECRET_KEY` in the `.env` file with the value of `Base64 Session Secret Key:` in the console log when running the server locally.
 Comment out the previous line when done:

 ```js
 generateSecretEncryptionKeys();